 She groaned.
 ‘Don’t tell me – you sold it to him for a penny and can buy it back one day.’

-‘No, these ones I own.
-I have a fleet.
-They fish.
-I skim off 5% – just a small revenue stream over 14 boats – it adds up.
-There are other revenue streams, mild, modest, constant.
-People always need fish.
-My business is always low key, which is why I ran from the island, once it became a football.
-I don’t want it.
-I stress out easily.
+‘No, these few I own.
+I have a fleet, they fish.
+I skim off 5% – just a small revenue stream over 26 boats – it adds up, people always need fish.
+I actually own eight.
+There are other revenue streams too – mild, modest, constant, small time.
 I need to know you can take a diverse life, doing different things.
 The fishing is only one part.’

 ‘Yes.
 Your secret.’